Capitol Place

 No analysis available

-I looked for direct owner-occupancy statements like "80% owner occupied," "majority owner occupied," or similar language, and none appeared.
-The remarks discuss the units, amenities, and location, but do not provide any owner-occupancy data.
+I looked for explicit owner-occupancy statements such as "80% owner occupied," "majority owner occupied," or similar phrasing and found none.
+The remarks repeatedly describe the building as well managed and pet friendly, but they do not provide any owner-occupancy figure.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.